← Back to Blog

 4. Switch to a slightly tougher carbide grade (higher cobalt content) if chipping persists with good alignment

-5. Consider CrN or TiN coating to protect edges
+5. Consider CrN or TiN coating to help protect edges

 Problem 2: Premature Wear